NicoleWiktor/competitive_intelligence_database/README.md

-## Competitive Intelligence Graph - Setup and Usage
+## Competitive Intelligence Datebase

 ### Goals
-- To build a structured knowledge graph that connects industries, customer segments, needs, and products to help Honeywell analyze its portfolio and competition.
+- To build a structured data store (knowledge graph with neo4j) that connects industries, customer segments, needs, and products to help Honeywell analyze its portfolio and competition.
 - To build an unstructured database of public sources (e.g., trade articles, product catalogs, reviews) to validate and support insights from the structured data.

-### Pipeline Overview
+### Current Pipeline Overview

 The pipeline uses LangGraph to iteratively extract competitive intelligence data into a knowledge graph: